SpringerPE/logstash-integration-tests/README.md

 ## input.json example
 In the example that is commmited in this repo, we are providing logstash with an event with the value
 ```
-this event will be parsed by logstash
+log message
 ```

-And 3 fields:
+And 2 fields:
 ```
-field1
-field2
-field3
+[field1]
+[nested][field]
 ```

-When you run this project, it will change the `output.conf` file to save the processed events into a `.csv` file, but only keeping the 3 fields that we set in the `input.json` array.

-Then we have 3 expectations (the `expected_field_values` array).
-This expectations will be tested against the values of the 3 fields already mentioned.
-If one of them does not match, one of the scripts wwill return an error code with the failure.
+We have 2 expectations (the `expectations` array).
+These expectations will be tested against the values of the 2 fields already mentioned.
+If one of them does not match, one of the scripts will return an error code with the failure.

 ## tl;dr